pyeventsourcing/eventsourcing/docs/topics/domain.rst

 Domain event objects are ordered in their sequence by their version numbers, and not by their timestamps.
-The timestamps have no consequences for the operation of this library, and are included to give an approximate indication of when the domain events occurred.
+The timestamps have no consequences for the operation of this library, and are included to give an approximate indication of when a domain event object created.
 The reason for ordering a sequence of events with integers and not timestamps is that integers can form a gapless sequence that excludes the possibility for inserting new items before old ones, and timestamps can suffer from clock skews.

-The library class :class:`~eventsourcing.domain.AggregateEvent` class is defined as a subclass of the domain event base class :class:`~eventsourcing.domain.DomainEvent`.
+The library's :class:`~eventsourcing.domain.AggregateEvent` base class is defined as a subclass of the :class:`~eventsourcing.domain.DomainEvent`.
+It can be used to define concrete aggregate event objects in your domain model.
 Aggregate event objects represent original decisions by a domain model that advance the state of an application.
-Aggregate events are uniquely identifiable in a domain model by the combination of their ``originator_id`` and ``originator version``.

 .. code:: python